stylelint/stylelint-test-rule-node/README.md

 ## Usage

-Write a test file for rules you want to test.
+First, write a test file for rules you want to test.
 For example:

 ```js
 // block-no-empty.test.js